-Josh Lukin teaches full-time in Temple University’s First-Year Writing Program, where he has earned five Outstanding Teacher citations and been inducted into the Instructors’ Hall of Fame; he has also taught literature courses in the history of criticism, contemporary global fiction, noir film and fiction, and social issues in literature.
+Josh Lukin teaches full-time in Temple University’s First-Year Writing Program, where he has earned eight Outstanding Teacher citations and been inducted into the Instructors’ Hall of Fame; he has also taught literature courses in the history of criticism, contemporary global fiction, noir film and fiction, science fiction, 1950s U.S. literature, and social issues in literature.
 His scholarly interests are U.S. Fiction since 1945 and Disability Studies.
 Josh has published articles, reviews, and interviews in such venues as Journal of Modern Literature, MLN, minnesota review, and the Encyclopedia of American Disability History.
 He is the editor of Invisible Suburbs: Recovering Protest Fiction in the 1950s United States (University Press of Mississippi, 2008), an anthology in which he and six other scholars look at how, in an era where older modes of resistance were discredited, stigmatized, or destroyed, literature illuminated the efforts of marginalized groups to salvage or to reconceptualize their struggles for rights and recognition.
 In 2010, Aqueduct Press published It Walks in Beauty: Selected prose of Chandler Davis, an edited volume in which Josh compiled and analyzed short stories and essays of a significant mathematician, Red Scare survivor, peace activist, and science fiction writer.

 Please do not republish or in any way adapt the texts on this site, beyond short excerpts covered by standards of Fair Use, without the author’s written permission.
 Please give the author credit for all material cited, quoted, described, or paraphrased from material on this site.